nahuel-acosta-dev/cs50-python-javascript/readme.md

 </br>

+# Some tools/technologies used in the project
+- `JWT` - Used for the login that connects the backend to the frontend
+- `Django Channels` - To be able to manage the channels from the backend
+- `MySql` - Used to handle the tables in our database

 # Installation & how to run the application

 When the backend and the frontend are connected, you only need port 8000 to be able to appreciate the application.